 Hello.
 My name is Sudhir Thomas Vadaketh.
 Thanks for visiting my blog.

-I am an Indian Singaporean, born in 1977 at the Kandang Kerbau Hospital—Malay for “Cow Shed Hospital”.
+I am an Indian Singaporean, born in the late 1970s at the Kandang Kerbau Hospital—Malay for “Cow Shed Hospital”.
 I have lived here most of my life, aside from a six-year stint in the US from 1999 – 2005, when I spent four years on the West Coast completing my Bachelor’s degree, then two years on the East for my Master’s.

 I live in Singapore with my wife and two cats, and am currently trying to make it as a full-time writer.
 As such, I would love to hear any thoughts and comments you have on my writing—both this blog and my books.

 The first one is Floating on a Malayan Breeze: Travels in Malaysia and Singapore (see here).
 The second, a collection of essays co-authored with Donald Low, is Hard Choices: Challenging the Singapore Consensus (see here).
 I am presently working on my third book, tentatively titled From Kerala to Shaolin (see here).

 Do feel free to email me at firstname.lastname@example.org or follow me on Twitter (sudhirtv).
 You can also add me as a friend or subscribe to my Facebook updates.

 I also have a Telegram channel: SudhirTV.
 And you can subscribe to this blog, Musings from Singapore, below

 I guess that’s all I really need to say about myself.
 But if you would like to find out more about me, then read on and/or watch the below video interview.

 After I graduated from university, I joined The Economist Group in Singapore, where I worked from 2006 – 13 (Economist Corporate Network and then Economist Insights).